Isangeles/burnsh/README.md

 $ ./burnsh
 ```
 ## Module directory
-All UI-related files, must be stored in the `data/modules/[module name]/burnsh` directory.
+All UI-related files must be stored in the `data/modules/[module name]/burnsh` directory.

-Translations for UI elements needs to be stored in the `burnsh/lang` sub-directory of the module directory.
+Translations for the UI needs to be stored in the `burnsh/lang` sub-directory of the module directory.

 You can find default translations for the GUI in the `res/lang` directory of this repository.